 Currently supervising MA dissertations.

-External Examiner for Hult International Business School, London and San Francisco
+External Examiner for Hult International Business School, London and San Francisco, and Shanghai

 Assassins’ Tales, a novel looking for an agent and a publisher